eluv-io/redeemable-fulfillment-sample/README.md

 Redeemable Offers are documented here: https://elv-test-hub.web.app/advanced/tokens/#nft-redeemables

 The flow is as follows:
  - server accepts signed message including the redemption transaction ID
  - server verifies that the signer is who redeemed
  - server verifies not yet fulfilled
  - server calls the fulfillment custom function
  - if fulfillment succeeds, persists DB state that this offer is fulfilled

-It also implements a sample fulfillment -- a simple URL + code, mirroring the case of a coupon (the code) for a website purchase (the URL).
+The repo also implements a sample fulfillment -- a simple URL + code, mirroring the case of a coupon (the code) for a website purchase (the URL).

 ## Getting Started